IRS Levies and the Collection Statute Expiration Date (CSED)

 The CSED doesn’t always run uninterrupted.
 It gets paused or extended (called “tolling”) during:

 Each tolling event adds time to the CSED clock—sometimes months or years.
+If you’re considering settling tax debt with an Offer in Compromise, keep in mind that the review period pauses the statute temporarily.

 How to Find Out When the CSED Expires